-resource rich, the United States has tended to export land-intensive agricultural products and resource-intensive manufactured goods.
+Just as the geography of production tends to be stable over time, the pattern of trade-the types of goods a country exports and imports-also tends to be stable over time.
+This is because the deep determinants of trade (technology and factor endowments) evolve slowly.
+Being abundant in natural resources, the United States has tended to export land-intensive agricultural products and resource-intensive manufactured goods.
 For most of the nineteenth century, the United States exported cotton, wheat, and other agricultural produce and imported manufactured goods and consumer products (coffee) or raw materials (tin).
-Due to its high land-to-labor ratio, the United States has always been a high wage country and a net importer of unskilled labor-intensive manufactured goods, such as textiles and apparel.
-12
+Due to its high land-to-labor ratio, the United States has always been a high-wage country and a net importer of unskilled labor-intensive manufactured goods, such as textiles and apparel.12

-The stable geographic location of domestic production and the stable composition of foreign trade means that regional economic interests are stable over time.
+The stable geographic location of domestic production and the stable composition of foreign trade mean that regional economic interests are stable over time.
 Both factors produce a stable political geography of Congressional voting on trade policy.
-Of course, should an industry's geographic location shift or the composition of trade change, regional economic interests will be affected and Congressional voting patterns would adjust accordingly.
+Of course, should an industry's geographic location shift or the composition of trade change, regional economic interests would be affected and Congressional voting patterns would adjust accordingly.
 A good example of an industry changing its geographic location is the gradual migration of the cotton textile industry from New England, where it originally arose in the early nineteenth century, to the South in the early twentieth century.
-A key example of a changing trade pattern is America's shift from being a net importer to a net exporter of manufactured goods in the late nineteenth century due to the exploitation of mineral resources.
-13 Yet such changes tend to happen gradually, which again means that stability is the general rule.
+A key example of a changing trade pattern is America's shift from being a net importer to being a net exporter of manufactured goods in the late nineteenth century due to the exploitation of mineral resources.13 Yet such changes tend to happen gradually, which again means that stability is the general rule.

-These claims about the stability of policy are supported by looking at the geographic configuration of Congressional voting, the structure of the tariff over time, and the pattern of partisanship over trade issues.
+These claims about the stability of policy are supported by evidence on the geographic configuration of Congressional voting, the structure of the tariff over time, and the pattern of partisanship over trade issues.